 NU, as I said, might be H (a human not a bee ) but the syllabic HI has a round head, and consonantal H has forearms.

 Two-thirds of the proto-alphabetic characters are already in the syllabary, and here we have the boomerang (Gaml) and the door (Dalt); but there is no sickle, bee, regalia, moon, oil-jar in the proto-alphabet, so any mention of alphabetic forms is irrelevant here.

 Considering the importance of the ring it is surprising that the engraver was not an excellent scribe.
 The KhU does not have its two triangles connected; its Egyptian original was a bisected circle, and it represented the moon; but the Semitic instances we have are angular.

-It is unfortunate that its owner did not reveal his name, but he bequeathed an invaluable document to posterity: it is the key that unlocks the door to the library of West Semitic logo-syllabic writings.
-The corpus of texts is still small but gradually growing, and will be archived here.
+It is unfortunate that its owner did not reveal his name (unless the marks in the space at the bottom are syllabic or alphabetic letters); but he bequeathed an invaluable document to posterity: it is the key that unlocks the door to the library of West Semitic logo-syllabic writings.
+The corpus of texts is still small but gradually growing.
 The oldest-known inscription (in duplicate) is described at:

 Rollston's post, cited earlier, bears the full title: Tell Umm el-Marra (Syria) and Early Alphabetic in the Third Millennium: